Shadow Silence by Yasmine Galenorn

 “The Crow Man is walking,” I whispered.
 “Something’s going to happen.”

-Peggin, my best friend, and her new beau—Dr. Divine-would meet us there.
-I still wasn’t sure what to think of Deev, as he had told us to call him, or D-D as Peggin called him.
+Peggin, my best friend, and her new beau—Dr. Divine—were meeting us there.
+I still wasn’t sure what to think of Deev, as he had asked us to call him, or D-D—Peggin’s nickname for him.
 An artist, he had been drawn to Whisper Hollow like a moth to a flame.
 The town was like that.
-If Whisper Hollow wanted you, you would somehow find your way here to stay.
-If the town didn’t like you, it spit you up and out, and if you resisted going, it would feed you to the Lady or one of the other spirit beings that lurked in the shadows.
+If Whisper Hollow wanted you, you’d find your way here to stay.
+If the town didn’t like you, it would spit you out.
+If you resisted going, it would feed you to the Lady or one of the other spirits lurking in the shadows.

 He was five-eleven.
-His ice-blue eyes were ringed with black and they shifted color depending on his moods, and his hair grazed the top of his shoulders, tousled strands the color of wheat.
+His ice-blue eyes were ringed with black and they shifted color depending on his moods.
+His hair grazed the top of his shoulders, tousled strands the color of wheat.
 Bryan Tierney looked to be in his thirties, but he was actually over 140 years old—he was my protector, a wolf-shifter guardian, a son of the Morrígan.

 “No, I want to see Peggin.
 It’s been over a week since we last got together.”